Fly Fishing For Trout: 39 Tips For More Trout

 This often means losing lots of flies and going through a lot of tippets.

-I told him, as a guide, you need to look around at anything and everything that his clients could potentially hook a fly on before you start fishing.
-Then either reposition his clients to avoid these potential issues, or point all the issues out so the client knows where they are and so they can avoid them.
+You need to look around at anything and everything that you could potentially hook a fly on before you start fishing.
+Things like branches, rocks, trees, shrubs, or tall grasses.
+Then, either reposition yourself to avoid potential issues or change your casting angle.

 Dry Fly Fishing